kuzudb/kuzu-blog/src/content/post/2024-03-28-in-praise-of-rdf.md

 #### Virtue 2: Schema-Data Combined Querying
 Notice that in RDF there is no difference between how information about data and schema are represented.
-Every statement is a triple and subjects of these triples can be resources/entities represeting data, e.g., Levi's 511, or classes, e.g., Jeans.
+Every statement is a triple and subjects of these triples can be resources/entities representing data, e.g., Levi's 511, or classes, e.g., Jeans.
 Consider one of the motivating questions I had above:
 Which products produced in Canada are subject to Textile Labeling Act?
 Suppose further that you have encoded which classes of items fall under Textile Labeling Act.